andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction.md

 I kept as much out-of-the-box stuff as I could.

-Throughout the project, you'll notice ✴️ symbols to help draw your eye to the Core Data pieces.
+Throughout the project, you'll notice emoji symbols to help draw your eye to the Core Data pieces.

+❇️ Alerts you to Core Data pieces

+ℹ️ Alerts you to general info about what my brain was thinking when I wrote the code

 More on improving the architecture and features soon!